Convex Projection and Convex Multi-Objective Optimization: Introduction

 Let us start with a short motivation, describing a field of research where convex projection problems, the main object of this paper, arise.
 A dynamic programming principle, called a set-valued Bellman principle, for a particular vector optimization problem has been proposed in~\cite{KR21}, and has also been applied in~\cite{KRC20,FRZ21} to other multivariate problems.
 Often, dynamic optimization problems depend on some parameter, in the above examples the initial capital.
 Then, the dynamic programming principle leads to a sequence of parametrized vector optimization problems, that need to be solved recursively backwards in time.
 A parametrized vector optimization problem can equivalently be written as a projection problem.
 If the problem happens to be polyhedral, the theory of \cite{LW16} can be applied, which allows to rewrite the polyhedral projection as a particular multi-objective linear program, and thus, known solvers can be used to solve the original parametrized vector optimization problem for all values of the parameter.
 This method has been used e.g. in~\cite{KRC20}.
 However, in general the problem is convex, and not necessarily polyhedral, and thus leads to a convex projection problem.

 The aim of this paper is to develop the needed theory to treat these problems.
 That is, to define the problem of convex projection, find appropriate solution concepts and, in analogy to the polyhedral case, relate those to a multi-objective convex problem, for which, at least in the bounded case, solvers are already available that compute approximate solutions, see~\cite{ESS11, LRU14, DLSW21}.
-It is left for future research to develop algorithms to solve also self-bounded or more generally unbounded multi-objective convex problems, which would, by the results of this paper, also allow to solve self-bounded (and potentially also unbounded) convex projection problems.
-This, in turn, would then enable to solve the above mentioned problems arising from multivariate dynamic programming as they are by construction self-bounded or unbounded, but not bounded.
+It is left for future research to develop algorithms to solve also unbounded multi-objective convex problems, which would, by the results of this paper, also allow to solve certain unbounded convex projection problems.
+This, in turn, would then enable to solve the above mentioned problems arising from multivariate dynamic programming as they are by construction unbounded.
 Thus, the present research can be seen as a first step into that direction, but might also be of independent interest.

 Let us start with a short description of the known results in the polyhedral case.
 Polyhedral projection is a problem of projecting a polyhedral convex set, given by a finite collection of linear inequalities, onto a subspace.
 This problem is considered in~\cite{LW16}, where an equivalence between polyhedral projection, multi-objective linear programming and vector linear programming is proven.